oprypin/crsfml/docs/api/system.md

 Implementation of input stream based on a memory chunk

-This class is a specialization of InputStream that reads from data in memory.
+This class is a specialization of `InputStream` that reads from data in memory.

-It wraps a memory chunk in the common InputStream interface and therefore allows to use generic classes or functions that accept such a stream, with content already loaded in memory.
+It wraps a memory chunk in the common `InputStream` interface and therefore allows to use generic classes or functions that accept such a stream, with content already loaded in memory.

-In addition to the virtual functions inherited from InputStream, MemoryInputStream adds a function to specify the pointer and size of the data in memory.
+In addition to the virtual functions inherited from `InputStream`, `MemoryInputStream` adds a function to specify the pointer and size of the data in memory.

 SFML resource classes can usually be loaded directly from